 And for those who choose to argue that pesticides aren’t harmful to this particular species of bee, backing themselves with the studies currently available, the USFWS states the pesticides have only ever been tested on “domesticated commercial honeybees.”

 Putting dislike for the big corporations aside, the bee is also suffering from disease.
-But again, it is argued this is caused by the commercially reared bees infecting the native bee.
+But again, it is argued that the commercially reared bees infected the native bee.
 Climate change is also having a big influence, too.

 In Europe: 10 percent of 2,000 bee species face extinction soon.

 In North America, 1 in 4 bee species is threatened with extinction, or over 700 species – at a “breakneck pace.”

 Up to $577 billion in crops faces growth failure.